weibeld-personalisation/windows/README.md

 # Windows Setup

-Survival guide for non-Windows user to make a Windows machine more UNIX-like and thus more bearable.
+Survival guide for non-Windows users to make a Windows machine more UNIX-like and thus more bearable.

 > The instructions in this repository have been tested with **Windows 10**.